Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/HLS/README.md

 ##### Subfunctions are Pipelined and Set Up in DATAFLOW

 Pipelining reduces the initiation interval (II) for a function or loop by allowing the concurrent execution of operations.
-The default type of pipeline is defined by the `config_compile -pipeline_style` command, but can be overridden in the [PIPELINE pragma](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/pragma-HLS-pipeline) or directive.
+The default type of pipeline is defined by the `config_compile -pipeline_style` command but can be overridden in the [PIPELINE pragma](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/pragma-HLS-pipeline) or directive.

-The [DATAFLOW pragma](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/pragma-HLS-dataflow) enables task-level pipelining as described in [Exploiting Task Level Parallelism: Dataflow Optimization](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/Exploiting-Task-Level-Parallelism-Dataflow-Optimization), allowing functions and loops to overlap in their operation, increasing the concurrency of the RTL implementation and increasing the overall throughput of the design.
+The [DATAFLOW pragma](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/pragma-HLS-dataflow) enables task-level pipelining as described in [Control Driven Task Level Parallelism: Dataflow Optimization](https://docs.xilinx.com/r/en-US/ug1399-vitis-hls/Control-driven-Task-level-Parallelism), allowing functions and loops to overlap in their operation, increasing the concurrency of the RTL implementation and the overall throughput of the design.

 All operations are performed sequentially in a C description.
-In the absence of any directives that limit resources (such as pragma HLS allocation), the Vitis HLS tool seeks to minimize latency and improve concurrency.
+Without directives that limit resources (such as pragma HLS allocation), the Vitis HLS tool seeks to minimize latency and improve concurrency.
 However, data dependencies can limit this.
-For example, functions or loops that access arrays must finish all read/write accesses to the arrays before they complete.
-This prevents the next function or loop that consumes the data from starting operation.
+For example, functions or loops that access arrays must finish all read/write accesses to the arrays before they are complete.
+This prevents the next function or loop that consumes the data from starting the operation.
 The DATAFLOW optimization enables the operations in a function or loop to start operation before the previous function or loop completes all its operations.

-The `fft_rows` function performs `MAT_COLS` point FFT and runs for `MAT_ROWS` number of iterations (and vice versa for the `fft_cols` function).
-Each loop within these functions is pipelined with `II=1` and are called under `DATAFLOW`.
+The `fft_rows` function performs the `MAT_COLS` point FFT and runs for the `MAT_ROWS` number of iterations (and vice versa for the `fft_cols` function).
+Each loop within these functions is pipelined with `II=1` and is called under `DATAFLOW`.
 The following code snippet shows the `fft_rows` functions as an example:

 ```
 ...